Metal Spraying

 The Process

-Thermal spraying is widely used to provide corrosion protection to ferrous metals or to change the surface properties of the sprayed items, such as improve the wear resistance or thermal conductivity.
+Thermal spraying is widely used to protect ferrous metals from corrosion and to modify surface properties, such as improving wear resistance or thermal conductivity.
+Its applications are extensive, covering a broad range of industries and requirements.

 All methods of thermal spraying involve the projection of small molten or softened particles onto a prepared surface where they adhere and form a continuous coating.
 To create the molten particles, a heat source, a spray material and an atomisation/projection method are required.
 Upon contact, the particles flatten onto the surface, freeze and mechanically bond, firstly onto the roughened substrate and then onto each other as the coating thickness is increased.